-Lindsey 2018 comments: "In fact, the last time the atmospheric CO_2 amounts were this high was more than 3 million years ago, when temperature was $2^\circ-3^\circ C$ ($3.6^\circ-5.4^\circ F$) higher than during the pre-industrial era, and sea level was 15-25 meters (50-80 feet) higher than today."
+One author (Lindsey 2018) comments: "In fact, the last time the atmospheric CO_2 amounts were this high was more than 3 million years ago, when temperature was 2°-3°C (3.6°- 5.4°F) higher than during the pre-industrial era, and sea level was 15-25 meters (50-80 feet) higher than today."

 The period in which the strong and persistent "uptick" begins to occur is the arrival of the Industrial Revolution around 1800.
+Since global GHG emissions are still rising as of

-Because of thermal inertia, the concentrations will be rising for decades to come no matter what we do now; the rise will inevitably be translated into an increase in global average temperatures: A 1°C (1.8°F) increase over preindustrial levels has already occurred, and if current trends persist there is a risk that the climate system may become locked into a +1.5°C (2.7°F) threshold quite soon, sometime between 2020 and 2030.
+2020, this rise will inevitably be translated into an increase in global average temperatures: A 1°C ($1.8^{\circ}F$) increase over preindustrial levels has already occurred, and if current trends persist there is a risk that the climate system may become locked into a +1.5°C (+2.7°F) level quite soon, sometime between 2020 and 2030.
 Does it matter that a 1.5°C rise would exceed the upper bound in the temperature variation that is estimated to have occurred during the entire Holocene, the period during which all of human civilization developed?
-But the temperature rise may not stop there: Unless actions are initiated soon, in order to begin reducing anthropogenic greenhouse-gas emissions so as to eventually stabilize the concentrations of these gases in the atmosphere (that is, preventing them from continuing to rise), a global average temperature increase of 2°C (3.6°F) above preindustrial levels may occur well before the end of the twenty-first century.
+Perhaps so.
+But the temperature rise may not stop there: Unless actions are initiated soon, in order to begin reducing anthropogenic greenhouse-gas emissions so as to eventually stabilize the concentrations of these gases in the atmosphere (that is, preventing them from continuing to rise), a global average temperature increase of +2°C (+3.6°F) above preindustrial levels may occur well before the end of the twenty-first century.
 Still, these can appear to be small increases, so do they matter, and if so, why?